Bhaichung Bhutia: Early life

-Bhaichung Bhutia was born in an agricultural family.
+Bhaichung Bhutia was born in an agricultural Nepali speaking Bhutia family.
 Both of his parents were farmers in Sikkim and were originally not keen on Bhutia's interest in sports.
 His father died in his childhood, but after encouragement from his uncle, Karma Bhutia, he started his education at St. Xavier's School, Pakyong, Sikkim.
 At the age of nine he won a football scholarship from SAI to attend the Tashi Namgyal Academy in Gangtok.

 Bhutia went on to play for several schools and local clubs in his home state of Sikkim, including the Gangtok-based Boys Club, which was managed by Karma.
 His performance at the 1992 Subroto Cup, where he won the "Best Player" award, brought him to the notice of the football establishment.
 Former India goalkeeper Bhaskar Ganguly spotted his talent and helped him make the transition to Calcutta football.
 In addition to football, Bhutia also represented his school at badminton, basketball, and athletics.